ilkrklc/divisor/README.md

 ## Examples

-Examples from some of the utility methods from package.
+Here are some examples of how to use the utility methods from the package:

 ### note: CommonJS usage

-In order to gain the TypeScript typings (for intellisense / autocomplete) while using CommonJS imports with `require()` use the following approach:
+To gain the TypeScript typings (for intellisense / autocomplete) while using CommonJS imports with require(), use the following approach:

 ```js
 const divisor = require('divisor');